 When I finally started to take the initiative and find bras that were better suited for women like myself instead of the traditional mass-market names, I started to feel more comfortable in my own skin.
 I started to discover more and more brands that made me feel less self-conscious of the size of my breasts and more on creating a positive body image for myself.
 I could finally shop for lingerie and not feel embarrassed when it came to saying what bra size I was.
 It was refreshing to know there was a place for me amongst the lacy undergarments I’ve come to love so much.

 Even though I had discovered lingerie that caters to petite women like myself, it was only the first step when it came to overcoming my size complex.
-The biggest obstacle was being about to look in the mirror and say “You know what, I’m fine with my size”.
-I may not have the bouncy full breasts of my dreams but I had eventually learned to say I’m comfortable with my size.
+The biggest obstacle was being about to look in the mirror and say “You know what, I’m fine with my size.”
+I may not have the bouncy full breasts of my dreams, but I had eventually learned to say I’m comfortable with my size.
 While I still may look at a woman with C-cup boobs in envy, I simply learned that I needed to accept my small curves.
-Maybe one day I will be the size I desire or maybe I’ll forever be the petite woman with small boobs.
-Despite the ignorant remarks I have heard in the past, being small made no less of a woman.
+Maybe one day I will be the size I desire, or maybe I’ll forever be the petite woman with small boobs.
+Despite the ignorant remarks I have heard in the past, being small made me no less of a woman.

 My curves didn’t define me.
 My intellect, my personality, my femininity, and all the love I had to offer – that’s what made me a woman.
 No matter how many brands I found with bras that fit me perfectly, if I didn’t learn to accept my body then I would never find peace.
-My small boobs were here to stay and that’s ok with me.
-At some point in your life, you have to learn to accept and embrace your curves no matter how big or small they may be and I’m happy to say I’m at that point in life.
+My small boobs were here to stay and that’s okay with me.
+At some point in your life, you have to learn to accept and embrace your curves no matter how big or small they may be, and I’m happy to say I’m at that point in life.

-My story represents countless others out there, not only other petite women but also full figure women who suffered from the same size complex wanting to be smaller.
+My story represents countless others out there, not only other petite women but also full figured women who suffered from the same size complex, wanting to be smaller.
 It’s true that a person will always desire something they don’t have and the same concept applied to the female body.
 As a woman, we will look at our reflection and focus only the flaws we wish we could change and never the beauty that shines underneath.
 While I may not be the average size, my small busts do not make me less of a woman and even though I do not have the curvaceous busty bosom of my dreams, my breasts are perfectly fine just the way they are.